jbunting/cli4j/docs/index.md

 ## Simple?

-Here's an example of what a command would look like:
+Here's an example of what a command would look like (note that this is currently, not our end goal):

 ```java
 public class HelloCommand {